tjhadwin/csci-246-spring2021/README.md

 All assignments must be submitted by 23:59 on the due date.
 Late assignments will not be accepted.

-Throughout this semester, we will have 8 homework assignments, plus an "(n+1)st assignment".
+Throughout this semester, we will have 8 or 9 homework assignments, plus an "(n+1)st assignment".
 Your lowest homework assignment (not the (n+1)st) will be dropped.

 For descriptive assignments and reports, the submission should be typeset in